Accessories Bicycles Parts Specials Tools

 As if bicycle tire sizing wasn't already confusing enough, wrong-headed marketeers have recently tried to popularize a fourth designation for the 584 mm tire size!

-They are trying to get people to call it "27 five."
-I strongly urge readers to resist this foolish jargon, and to use either the traditional "650B" designation, or, better yet, the internationally standardized "584 mm" designation.
+They are trying to get people to call it "27 five," as if it were halfway between the MTB "26-inch" and "29-inch" sizes.
+Get it? "five" actually is supposed to mean "point five."
+Actually, this size is closer to the "26-inch" (ISO 559 mm) size than the "29er" (ISO 622mm) size, and even smaller than the "27-inch" (630mm ISO) size found on older road bicycles.
+I strongly urge readers to resist the foolish jargon, and to use either the traditional "650B" designation, or, better yet, the internationally-standardized 584 mm designation.

 Spoke Divider